AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-provisioning.md

 ## Create an Adobe Analytics Product profile {#analytics-product-profile}

-Product Profile determines the level of access a user has on Analytics Components.
+Product Profile determines the level of access a user has on your different Analytics Components.

 If you already have an Analytics Product Profile, you should still create a new Adobe Analytics product profile used exclusively for the Analytics connector.
 This will ensure that your Product profile is set with the correct permissions for this integration.